 The doctors all provide general medical services including the following:

 These and other specialist clinics are held as follows.
-Use the links below to jump to the corresponding section:

 Wednesday 13.30 – 15.00 – the midwife will see pregnant ladies by appointment.
 Appointments for antenatal check-ups are also available with the doctors during surgery hours.

 As part of their long-term management all patients are encouraged to attend the asthma clinic regularly.
 This is to ensure optimum control.
 A reminder will be sent to patients when their clinic visit is due.
 Advice and monitoring will be given by the Practice Nurses.
 Support and advice is also offered for smoking cessation.
 This clinic is only intended for long-term asthma management.
 For urgent asthma care, please make an appointment with any doctor in the usual way.

 Immunisation clinics Wednesday 13.30 – 15.00

 The Health Visitors are available to weigh babies and offer advice Wednesday 13.30 – 15.30.
 Drs Davies, McConnell and Brew carry out routine developmental checks at eight weeks.

 We can offer advice on the main causes of heart disease: smoking, high blood pressure, a family history of heart attacks or stroke, high cholesterol and obesity.
 Please make an appointment with the nurses.